What is SEO?

 6) Is the web copy organized and attractive to the reader?

 7) Does the web page have outbound links?

 8) Does the page title contain the keyword / phrase?

 9) Does the page have the correct SEO title with your primary keyword?

 10) Does the page have the correct SEO description contain the primary keyword / phrase?

 Off page optimization is the hardest part of the three categories because it focuses on improving the visibility of your business/brand name outside of your website.
 In the early 2000s SEO was a lot of deception and now it’s all about trust.
 Search engines use mentions of your website throughout to web to gauge its value and trustworthiness.
 The more often a search engine index’s a mention of your website or even better an interaction, the better ranking your site will receive in a search results.

 The focus of our off page optimization is with online business listings (such as Merchant Circle, MapQuest, Yellow Pages and Google Plus), online reviews (such as Yelp and Google Reviews), quality link building (we call it link earning) with industry related websites, social media marketing and paid per click (PPC) advertising.
 Each is an important part of this process and requires detailed attention to provide a quality consistent presence that search engines deem authoritative in their ranking algorithms.
-Below is a link to our online listing grader tool that will evaluate how well your business listings are displayed in prominent directories online.

 What is Technical SEO?

 Technical SEO is the tedious part of the process, where the goal is to make it easy for search engines to crawl your website and find all of the content.
 Crawling your website means, Google (for example) can access your website to read and save each page in their search engine index.
 If a search engine is unable to crawl your website, that means there is no way to save the information in their index and therefore your website won’t be ranked.
 Below are three common causes that obstruct a website from being crawled correctly.